MapcreatorIO/api-docs/source/v1/index.html.md

 }
 ```

-> For Error Responses With Validation Errors
+> For error responses with validation errors

 ```json
 {